mam1/Pcon-TNG/README.md

 ------
 ### *** under construction and not stable ***
 ------
 These are my notes on developing a multi channel programmable HVAC controller.
-The current iteration of the system is comprised of several ESP8266 modules, a BeagleBone Black (BBB), a BBB custom Control Cape built for this project and Digital IO Board(s) from Parallax.
+The current iteration of the system is comprised of several ESP8266 modules, a BeagleBone Black (BBB), a BBB custom Control Cape and Digital IO Board(s) from Parallax.
 The system supports 16 channels.

 A daemon (Dcon) is started as part of the boot process of the BeagleBone.
 The daemon decides if a channel should be on or off.
 It does this by looking at a memory mapped file (ipc.dat).
-If the file does not exist the daemon creates and initializes it.
 The memory mapped file creates a persistent space in virtual memory allowing processes to communicate.
 It is maintained by a user interface process (Pcon).
 Pcon is only active when a user is interacting with the system.
 Temperature and humidity data is collected by ESP8266 modules.
 The ESP8266 modules read HDT22 sensors and use a wireless connection to post the data to the cloud (ThingSpeak) and to an Apache sever running on the BBB.
-A CGI on the BBB makes the data available to the daemon by updating shared memory and posts the data to a SQL database.
+A CGI on the BBB makes the data available to the daemon by updating shared memory and posts the data to a SQL database running on the Linux development machine.

 A channel can be controlled by: